NUB31/nub-lib/README.md

 ### Mod menu integration

-To get integration with modmenu, createa a new class that implements the ModMenuIntegration interface and override the configProvider method.
+To get integration with modmenu, create a new class that implements the ModMenuIntegration interface and override the configProvider method.
 In the configProvider method, return the `ConfigProvider` class that modmenu should use for its configuration screen

 ```java